 |Finance & insurance||1.1%||42%|

-In my discussion, I’m going to go over 8 reasons why machines are better than humans at work.
-But also, what we can learn from machines to increase our own productivity.
+In this discussion, I’ll walk you through 8 reasons why machines can outdo us humans on the job and what we can learn from them to amp up our own productivity.

 |Country||Annual paid time off|